Ericdmch/FHSS_Mechatronic/README.md

 # Fraser Heights Secondary Mechatronic Club

 Welcome to the **Fraser Heights Secondary Mechatronic Club**!
-We are a group of passionate students working on exciting engineering projects, from space travel simulations to robotics and more.
+We are a group of passionate students working on exciting engineering projects.
 Our club provides hands-on experience with coding, electronics, and mechanical design, offering an opportunity to learn and collaborate on real-world STEM challenges.

 ## Mission
 Our mission is to inspire creativity and innovation in the field of mechatronics, combining mechanical engineering, electronics, and software to create cutting-edge projects.
 We strive to prepare students for future careers in engineering and technology through project-based learning and teamwork.